 Ingmar Bergman made a string of films here in the 50s that once again put Swedish film on the map of international cinema.
 Among these were Summer with Monika, Smiles of a Summer Night, The Seventh Seal and Wild Strawberries.
 It was here that he evolved into one of the true great film makers, creating his own very personal cinema.

 Jan Troell came here in the 60s and returned to the great epic cinema that hade made Sjöström and Stiller famous.
 But by now, the studio system was in its decline and Filmstaden was no longer popular with the new directors and film makers.
 One of the last sets that was built in Filmstaden was the boat that carry Liv Ullmann and Max von Sydow to the United States in Troell’s The Emigrants.

-Today, the Foundation Filmstadens Kultur is situated in the Gatekeeper’s lodge and our mission is to keep the memory of Filmstaden alive through different projects, such as offering guided tours to groups of all sizes and ages.
+Today, the Foundation Filmstadens Kultur is situated in the doorkeeper’s lodge and our mission is to keep the memory of Filmstaden alive through different projects, such as offering guided outdoors tours to groups of all sizes and ages.

 Our waffle café is open Friday to Sunday, 11 am to 6 pm, in the doorkeeper’s lodge.
 Every Sunday in August at 3 pm we are offering guided tours in English.
 The tour takes 30 minutes and the price is 50 SEK.
 Buy your ticket in the waffle café.
 Or take a walk on your own with our excellent audio guide.